 |New green passenger||No price threshold||$772.80||1.042|

 |Used primary producer passenger||No price threshold||$40.70||1.042|

-While table 1 sets out the drive-away deal price thresholds for new passenger cars, there is a mathematical anomaly in relation to new passenger cars with a drive-away deal price in certain ranges.
+While Table 1 sets out the drive-away deal price thresholds for new and used passenger cars, there is a mathematical anomaly in relation to passenger cars with a drive-away deal price in certain ranges.

 Within certain ranges, when the drive-away deal price is converted to a dutiable value, using the figures in Table 1 and the methodology in Table 2, the dutiable value is actually less than the relevant threshold for the particular rate of duty.

-The State Revenue Office acknowledges that where a new passenger car drive-away deal price has been treated in accordance with these guidelines and the anomaly exists, duty applies as follows:
+The SRO acknowledges that where a passenger car drive-away deal price has been treated in accordance with these guidelines and the anomaly exists, duty applies as follows: